-01. Determination of Inactive Status.
-The Department-shall will declare a well inactive after twenty-four (24) continuous months of inactivity if the owner or operator has not received approval for an extension of active status under Section 500.02 of these rules, or after if an owner or operator fails to submit an annual report for an active well under Section 500.03 of these rules.
+- O1.
+Determination of Inactive Status.
+The Department shall declare a well inactive after twenty-four (24) continuous months of inactivity if the owner or operator has not received approval for an extension of active status, or after an owner or operator fails to submit an annual report for an active well.
 The Department will immediately notify an owner or operator of this determination by certified mail, and the owner or operator may appeal this determination to the Commission.

-- Owner's or Operator's Responsibility for Inactive Wells.
-The owner or operator must plug and abandon an inactive well-in accordance with under Section 502 of these rules within six (6) months of being notified by the Department unless the owner or operator supplies the following information-within the six month time period:
+(3-29-12) - Owner's or Operator's Responsibility for Inactive Wells.
+The owner or operator must plug and abandon an inactive well in accordance with Section 502 of these rules within six (6) months of being notified by the Department unless the owner or operator supplies the following information within the six-month time period:

-(3-18-22)( - a.
+a.
 A written request to extend inactive status;

-- b.
-An individual bond, as provided for in Subsection 220.03 of these rules, if the well was covered by a blanket bond; and (3-18-22) - c.
+- (3-29-12) - b.
+An individual bond, as provided for in Subsection 220.03 of these rules, if the well was covered by a blanket bond; and (4-11-15) - c.
 A description of how the well is closed to the atmosphere with a swedge and valve, packer, or other approved method, and how the well is to be maintained.
-(3-18-22) - 03.
+(3-29-12) - 03.
 Inactive Review and Decision.
-The Department-shall will review the request for approval, modification, or denial, and-shall set the duration of the extension if approved.-An e_Extensions-shall may not exceed three (3) years and may be renewed upon request up to a maximum of six (6) total years.
+The Department shall review the request for approval, modification, or denial, and shall set the duration of the extension if approved.
+An extension shall not exceed three (3) years and may be renewed upon request.
+(3-29-12) - 04.

-(3-18-22)() - 04.
 Testing of Inactive Wells.
-In addition to the requirements of Section 320 of these rules, inactive wells-shall must have an mechanical integrity test MIT performed within two (2) years after the date of last use in order to retain inactive status. - O5.
+In addition to the requirements of Section 320 of these rules, inactive wells shall have a mechanical integrity test performed within two (2) years after the date of last use in order to retain inactive status.
+(4-11-15) - 05.
 Converting Inactive Wells to Active Wells.
 The owner or operator must apply to the Department to change the status of a well from inactive to active.
-The Department shall will review the request for approval, modification, or denial.
-An mechanical integrity test MIT may be required by the Department if the well has been worked over or if a test has not been conducted for five (5) years or longer.
+The Department shall review the request for approval, modification, or denial.
+A mechanical integrity test may be required by the Department if the well has been worked over or if a test has not been conducted for five (5) years or longer.
 If approved, the well may again be covered by a blanket bond.
+(3-29-12)